JetSimon/jetsimon.github.io/posts/training-a-gan-to-generate-pokemon-sprites.md

 My next step (after letting it run for a bit more today "just in case") will be reworking the network to work with a smaller, pixel perfect image size.
 As mention before, I think trying to generate larger images that are simulating smaller images could make it harder for the network to learn.
 So I'm trying that next!

-I hope you've enjoyed reading about for foray into Pokemancy.
+I hope you've enjoyed reading about this foray into Pokemancy.
 See you next time!